threesigmaxyz/arc-ts-sdk/README.md

 ### Client Exposed APIs

-The client exposes several APIs for accessing different parts of the StarkExpress domain:
+The client exposes several APIs for accessing different parts of the Arc domain:

 ```ts
 starkExpressClient.user() -> sub-client for users api (interface: IUserClient)